- What makes Ketona Truly Different and Truly Better?

 That's not a question.
 But we agree with you.

 There's much more on this subject in Dogs, Dog Food, and Dogma (the book our founder wrote about pet food industry malfeasance).
 If you're interested in learning more, you might want to check it out.
 More information is also available in the KN Academy.back to top

 Is Ketona considered a "complete and balanced" food by the AAFCO?

-Our Ketona Dry Food for Adult Dogs Chicken Recipe is formulated to meet the nutritional levels established by the AAFCO dog food nutrient profiles for all life stages, except for growth of large size dogs (70 pounds or more as an adult).
+Both of our recipes are formulated to meet the nutritional levels established by the AAFCO dog food nutrient profiles for all life stages, except for growth of large size dogs (70 pounds or more as an adult).

 Because nutrients (fats, proteins, carbohydrates, etc.) are the building blocks of which ingredients (chicken, grains, etc.) are composed.
 So it's the nutrients, not the ingredients, that actually act on your dog's body and influence her health and wellbeing.

 In fact, pet food consumers only focus on ingredients because most pet food companies don't like to talk about the unimpressive nutritional content of their products.
 Talking about ingredients instead allows them to mislead you about what really matters, nutrition.